01 / threat model

 Hardware Key

 FIDO2 hardware key.
 Phishing-resistant because authentication binds to the specific origin.
-A fake site can't intercept it.
 Buy direct from Yubico.
-Get two: one to use, one backup somewhere secure.
+Get two: one to use, one backup.
 Enable on every high-value account that supports it.

 FIDO2phishing-resistanthardware